Building Bridges Through the NACS In Store Program

 Sen. Roger Wicker cleaning a constituent’s windshield at Sprint Mart.

-In 2024, several Members of Congress took part in these interactive In Store visits.
-Notably, Congresswoman Lori Chavez-DeRemer (OR-5) visited a Jacksons Food Stores location in Portland, Oregon, where she gained a better understanding of the unique role convenience stores play in her district.
-Similarly, Senator Roger Wicker (MS) toured Sprint Mart in Columbus, Mississippi, where he engaged with employees and store owners on a number of key issues facing the industry including the importance of the Supplemental Nutrition Assistance Program (SNAP) and the rising cost of credit card swipe fees.
+In 2024, several members of Congress took part in NACS In Store visits.
+Rep. Lori Chavez-DeRemer (OR-5) visited a Jacksons Food Stores location in Portland, Oregon, where she gained a better understanding of the unique role convenience stores play in her district.
+Similarly, Sen. Roger Wicker (MS) toured Sprint Mart in Columbus, Mississippi, and engaged with employees and store owners on a number of key issues facing the industry, including the importance of the Supplemental Nutrition Assistance Program (SNAP) and the rising cost of credit card swipe fees.

 Rep. Mary Gay Scanlon behind the counter at Wawa, making a sandwich.

-During her visit to a Wawa in Ridley Park, Pennsylvania, Congresswoman Mary Gay Scanlon (PA-5) explored how convenience stores contribute to SNAP, with over 114,000 c-stores participating in the program.
-There is a push to modernize the program to better meet consumer needs, and one such initiative is the Hot Foods Act, which would allow SNAP recipients to use their benefits to purchase hot meals—a key concern for many families.
+During her visit to a Wawa in Ridley Park, Pennsylvania, Rep. Mary Gay Scanlon (PA-5) learned more about how convenience stores contribute to SNAP, and the positive impact allowing SNAP recipients to use their benefits to purchase hot meals would have for local families.

 Rep. Erin Houchin meeting constituents while at Casey’s.

-These store tours not only educate legislators about the business of convenience stores, but they also offer retailers a platform to share their stories and advocate for policies that shape the future of the industry.
-For instance, Congressman Rudy Yakym (IN-2) expressed his gratitude after visiting a Family Express location in Mishawaka, Indiana, noting how the program provides insight into the real-world impact of policy decisions on local businesses.
-Similarly, Congresswoman Erin Houchin (IN-9) left her tour of Casey’s in Seymour, Indiana, with a stronger appreciation for the challenges that convenience retailers in her state face daily.
+These store tours help educate legislators about the c-store business and provide a platform for retailers to share their stories and advocate for policies that affect their teams and their business.
+Rep. Rudy Yakym (IN-2) expressed his gratitude for being able to see firsthand how policy decisions impact a local Family Express in Mishawaka, Indiana.
+Similarly, Rep. Erin Houchin (IN-9) left her tour of a Casey’s store in Seymour, Indiana, with a stronger appreciation for the challenges that convenience retailers in her state face daily.

 Rep. Rudy Yakym at Family Express, seeing a convenience store amenity, the pet wash station.

-By facilitating these hands-on experiences, the NACS In Store program continues to be one of the most effective tools in the NACS Government Relations toolbox.
-These visits build relationships between retailers and legislators that extend beyond the store counter and into the halls of Congress, fostering collaboration on policies that will support the industry’s future growth.
+By facilitating these hands-on experiences, the NACS In Store program is one of the most effective tools in the NACS Government Relations toolbox.
+These visits build relationships between retailers and legislators that extend beyond the store counter and into the halls of Congress, fostering collaboration on policies that will support the industry’s growth.